-- Make sure they understand the meaning of all traffic signs (yield, stop, etc.) - Read regulatory signs (RIDE BICYCLES on RIGHT with traffic and WALK on LEFT facing traffic) and explain meaning - Make sure helmets are worn correctly (See Helmet Fit Test on page 9)
+- Make sure they understand the meaning of all traffic signs (yield, stop, etc.) - Read regulatory signs (RIDE BICYCLES on RIGHT with traffic and WALK on LEFT facing traffic) and explain meaning - Make sure helmets are worn correctly (See Helmet Fit Test on page 10)

-Skill Station - Balancing

-Purpose: To teach balance and control while riding at low speeds
+Skill Station - Balancing - Purpose: To teach balance and control while riding at low speeds

 Have children ride at slow speed and try to stay between the lines without touching feet to the ground or crossing over a line.
 Encourage children to look straight ahead.
+Teach them that straight-line riding will allow drivers to predict what they will do.
+Remind them that predictability is important in any traffic situation.